 As with all essential oils, lavender essential oil is not recommended for women who are pregnant or nursing.

 It is not recommended that lavender essential oil is combined with sedative medications.
-Because lavender oil is a powerful all-natural sedative, when combined with other sedatives, it can lead to excessive drowsiness, which is particularly dangerous for driving or operating heavy machinery.11
+Because lavender oil is a powerful all-natural sedative, when combined with other sedatives, it can lead to excessive drowsiness.
+This is particularly dangerous for driving or operating heavy machinery.11

-Lavender essential oil should not be digested, but rather applied topically when mixed with a carrier oil or lotion or inhaled as part of aromatherapy.
+Lavender essential oil shouldn’t be digested.
+Rather, it should be applied topically when mixed with a carrier oil or lotion or inhaled as part of aromatherapy.
 Lavender essential oil is considered toxic if it is ingested, and may lead to side effects such as abdominal pain and cramps, nausea and vomiting, difficulty seeing or blurred vision, difficulty breathing, rashes, or burning sensations in the intestines.12 In the case that lavender essential oil is ingested, it is advisable to contact a poison control center as soon as possible.

-Some research has indicated that use of too-high amounts of lavender essential oil in young boys may put them at risk for gynecomastia, the enlargement of male breasts.
+Some research has indicated that use of too-high amounts of lavender essential oil in young boys may put them at risk for gynecomastia.
+This is the enlargement of male breasts.
 However, these effects go away a few weeks after discontinuing use.

 Final Thoughts About Lavender Essential Oil

-From its anti-aging properties to its role in alleviating stress or improving cognition, the benefits of lavender essential oil really do highlight why it has become so popular in society throughout the years.
+From its anti-aging properties to its role in alleviating stress or improving cognition, the benefits of lavender essential oil explain its popularity in society throughout the years.
 Incorporate the use of lavender essential oil into your daily routine topically when mixed with another oil or lotion, or try it as part of an aromatherapy through a room diffuser or personal essential oil diffuser, like Happy, Sexy, and Ocean MONQ.